pdyxs/pdyxs.github.io/collections/_pastprojects/numbeanies/numbeanies.md

 layout: project
 title: "Numbeanies: Number Forest"
 description: An augmented reality app to help children learn numeracy using physical cards and adorable numbeanies
+cvdescription: This game was a great collaboration between an artist, designer and developer (myself).
+I built it using an architecture that empowered the designer without sacrificing stability and reliability.
 image: cover.jpg
 tags:
   - education